CBD Oil for Migraines: A New Take on a Traditional Remedy

 CBD prevents and/or cures migraines.

-While some researchers think that CBD holds promise for treating migraines, there haven’t been any clinical trials specifically looking at the efficacy of CBD for treating or preventing migraines.
+While some researchers think that CBD holds promise for treating migraines, there haven’t been any clinical trials specifically looking at the efficacy of CBD as a migraine treatment.

 Just the Facts

-CBD may help some people with migraines, but the support for that claim is largely anecdotal.
+With its pain-relieving and anti-inflammatory properties, CBD may help some people with migraines.
+As of yet, though, the support for this claim is largely anecdotal.

 According to the Migraine Research Foundation, migraines are the world’s sixth most disabling illness.
 One out of four American households includes at least one person who suffers from migraines.